 The curriculum areas of history and systems of psychology and individual and cultural diversity are infused throughout many of these courses.
+We are also planning a multiculturalism course, beginning in Spring 2023, pending university approval.

 Area Breadth Requirement (Scientific Psychology): For Clinical Science students, this requirement is met by completing four courses - at least one course within each of these four domains: Biological, Cognitive-Affective, Social, and Developmental Aspects of Behavior.
 This breadth curriculum is consistent with guidelines from the American Psychological Association for breadth of scientific psychology knowledge and understanding.
 Often this requirement can be met by completing a basic 5000-level course in one of these areas, such as the "Biological" and "Developmental" courses.
 However, other courses at the 5000- and 6000-level can be completed to meet a requirement in a domain.
 However, one course can only meet a requirement for one domain.
 Specific courses should be decided by the student and her/his advisor.
 To help determine when you can take breadth and depth courses, refer to the Graduate Courses Schedule available on the Graduate Information page on the department website.